MileHacker Logo

 Essentials for Power

-• Power Adapter: U.S. uses Type A/B plugs, 120V at 60Hz.
+• Power Adapter: U.S. uses Plugs OF type a/b plugs, 120V at 60Hz.
 A Universal travel adapter is useful.

-• Portable Chargers: High-capacity power banks are useful for devices, as outlets are infrequent in the park.
+• Portable Chargers: High-capacity power banks are useful for devices, as outlets are rare in the park.

 • SIM Card: Unlocked smartphones work with U.S. GSM/CDMA networks.
 Local SIM cards or eSIM options are available.